axeII/axell.dev/content/posts/macbooks-switch-tousb-c-was-too-fast/index.md

 But to give this company some credit I also blabe other technologies for being slow.
 There should have been already monitors, projectors and other stuff ready for USB-C. If this thing supposed to work, then everything must support this standard.

-But who know in few years this might the ultimate standard and we all be using for data, charging simply everything thourgh this port.
+But who know in few years this might the ultimate standard and we all be using for data, charging simply everything through this port.